-It is hoped that you will make good progress in your degree program.
-Failing to do so will have serious consequences for your career in graduate school.
-If you do not reach deadlines such as qualifying exams in a timely fashion, if your GPA drops below the minimum level of 3.0, if you have 12 or more units of incomplete ("I") grades, or if your advisor feels that you are not making good progress in your research, the Graduate Division will block your registration.
-Students who fail to make satisfactory academic progress may also be dismissed from the program.
+It is hoped that students will make good progress in the degree program.
+Failing to do so will haveserious consequences for the student's career in graduate school.
+If deadlines such as qualifying exams are not met in a timely fashion, if the student's GPA drops below the minimum level of 3.0, if the student has 12 or more units of incomplete ("I") grades, or if the Major Professor feels that the student is not making good progress in their research, the Graduate Division will put a hold on registration.
+Students whofail to make satisfactory academic progress may also be dismissed from the program.
 In addition, opportunities for receiving funding through the department become severely limited.
-A full description of factors that can contribute to a judgement of unsatisfactory progress can be found at the Graduate Division website: https://graduate.ucr.edu/regulations-and-procedures#unsatisfactory progress
+A full description of factors that can contribute to a judgement of unsatisfactory progress can be found at the Graduate Division website: https://graduate.ucr.edu/regulations-and-procedures#unsatisfactory_progress